Rappsilber-Laboratory/xidocs/md/views/scatterplot.md

 ### Representation ###

-Every filtered cross-link or match in the current dataset (which depends on the attributes chosen) is shown as a small square, coloured according to the current colour scheme, or yellow if currently selected, or orange if currently highlighted.
+Every filtered cross-link or match in the current dataset (which depends on the attributes chosen) is shown as a small square, coloured according to either the current colour scheme, or yellow if currently selected, or orange if currently highlighted.
 Decoys are also shown as unfilled (transparent) squares, which just have an outline.
-The title above the scatterplot details the current quantity of displayed cross-links / matches, and the categories into which they are currently divided.
+The title above the scatterplot details the current quantity of displayed cross-links / matches, and the categories into which they are divided by the current colour scheme (if the current colour scheme is a continuous scale it will default to the inter and intra-protein categories).

 ### Interaction ###